wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Consistency].
 This is a long-established Java convention.

 ### 2.2.7. **Use** singular nouns (Color, not Colors) for naming enumerated types

 **Rationale:**

-[Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Consistency].
 This is a long-established Java convention.

 ### 2.2.8. **Consider** longer names